CameronBodine/PINGMapper/docs/gettingstarted/Running.md

 <img src="../../assets/running/browse_Window.PNG"/>

+Navigate to the sonar log (.DAT, .sl2, .sl3) and select it.

+{: .g2k }
+> Compatible with .DAT (Humminbird&reg;) and .sl2/.sl3 (i.e. Lowrance&reg;) sonar logs. *NOTE: v3.0 added support for .sl2 and .sl3 ([Release Notes](https://github.com/CameronBodine/PINGMapper/releases/tag/v3.0.0)).*

-Navigate to the `.DAT` file and select it.
-The name of the `.DAT` file will be visible in the `File name:` box, indicating it is selected:
+The name of the file will be visible in the `File name:` box, indicating it is selected:

 <img src="../../assets/running/browse_DAT.PNG"/>

+{: .g2k }
-As we [noted above](#note-on-sonar-file-structure), there should be a folder at the same location as the `.DAT` file with the same name.
+> As we [noted above](#note-on-sonar-file-structure), if processing Humminbird&reg; sonar logs, there should be a folder at the same location as the `.DAT` file with the same name.
 In the image above, we can see that there is a folder sharing the same name.

-Now we can click `Open` on the window to select the `.DAT` file.
-The window will close and we will see that the GUI has been populated with the path to the `.DAT` file:
+Now we can click `Open` on the window to select the sonar log.
+The window will close and we will see that the GUI has been populated with the path to the sonar log:

 <img src="../../assets/running/gui_DAT.PNG"/>

-Follow the same process for deciding where the outputs should be exported to using the `Browse` button for selecting the `Output Folder` location.
-Supply a `Project Name` and a new folder with this name will be created there.
+Follow the same process to select the `Output Folder` location.
+Supply a `Project Name` and a new folder with this name will be created in the `Output Folder`.
 Finally, specify whether to overwrite any existing project folders sharing the same name as the `Project Name`.
 Here is an example showing my selections:

 <img src="../../assets/running/gui_DirsComplete.PNG"/>

-Outputs from processing `Test-Small-DS.DAT` will be located in a newly created (or overwritten) folder called `Test-Project` at the following location: `C:/Users/csb67/PINGMapperOutputs`.

 ### Step 4
 Specify general processing parameters: